reydelleon/civicdata.github.io/_posts/2014-10-29-louisville-voter-precinct-turnout.md

 *Building Map*

-1. Loaded all data sets into Mapbox tables.
+1. Loaded all data sets into Mapbox tables, but then abandoned this method.
+2. Qgis was used to join polygons and data and then export to geojson
+3. [Mashaper](http://www.mapshaper.org/) was used to simplify the line work in the resulting file to reduce file size.
-2. Wrote JavaScript to create a LeafletJS map.
+4. Wrote JavaScript to create a LeafletJS map.
-3. Collaboratively worked on code using Github and Trello.
+5. Collaboratively worked on code using Github and Trello.
-4. Added UI elements and designed map.
+6. Added UI elements and designed map.
-5. Created new hosting location to put interactive map for the public.
+7. Created new hosting location to put interactive map for the public.

 ## Data

 [Github Source Code](https://github.com/civicdata/LouisvilleVoterTurnoutMap)